 When I woke up that morning, I checked the weather – which conveniently was cool enough to let me work with the epoxy for two full hours.
 You’ll get a direction paper inside the box that will explain optimal temperatures and how long you have to mix the epoxy before taking it out of the bag.
 Being by myself, I thanked the weather gods for the time, I figured I’d only have one hour tops before it started to dry and harden.
 After I mixed up parts A and B, I poured it into my 5 gallon bucket with the lid loosely laying on top.
 I took out as much as I needed at a time onto a roller tray and began the painting process.
 I painted the epoxy in 6×6 sections moving from the back of the garage to the front – only on the left side of the garage.
 I did paint the step (over the newly laid down concrete) and part of the wall until I hit the bottom of the trim.
 I stopped where the garage door met the outside concrete.
 In the time I was painting the 6×6 sections, I would take the paint chips and essentially throw them into the air creating a random pattern.
 I learned that if you just threw the paint chips directly at the wet paint, it would start to get clumpy and look bad.

 Earlier in this post I said I had a few things that were staying inside the garage, and here’s the reason why – I split the epoxy into a two day process so that I did not have to remove the refrigerator from the step on the garage and same with the work bench.
 Yes, I was worried about ruining the fridge, but I was also worried if there was a line down the center of my garage, I’d never get over it.
 I decided to take the gamble and guess what, IT WORKED.
 Phew.
 You cannot actually tell where I stopped on day 1 and continued on day 2.
 Speaking of day 2, I moved everything from the left unpainted side to the newly dried side.
 I repeated this process until the entire garage had even amounts of paint and chips.
-I only had two mishaps, which is pretty good in my book!
+I only had two mishaps where I accidentally painted the wall, which is pretty good in my book!
 I got pretty tired at the end of day 1 and was too concentrated on Top Chef to notice my roller slid its way down onto the driveway.
 No clue how to clean up that small mark, but I’m hoping with rain and driving on it frequently, it’ll disappear.
 Keep ya posted.
 And the even bigger mistake was running out of paint chips.
 BUY ALOT if you plan on having a lot of paint chips in your epoxy like I did.
 Midway through day 2, I had to rush to ACE to buy more.
 Luckily, there is one within 5 minutes from my house.
 Unluckily, they only had black and white chips.
 I grabbed that bag and bolted to Home Depot to grab their last bag of only blue chips.
 When I got home, I mixed the two bags and the crisis was averted.
-But damn, that could have gone extremely bad.

 All in all, this was a fun, easy project for someone that had no clue what they were getting themselves into.
 AKA me.
 This brand of epoxy paint only needed one coat and it took a good 24 hours (or less depending on where you live) to dry.
 I waited 4 more full days before I pulled my car inside the garage.
 Every time I open the outside door and see the job I managed to pull off, I smile.
 It was a way cheaper and better alternative to hiring someone.